Dkmariolink/ez-streaming/README.md

 - State changes you made
 - Include copyright notice (attribution required)

-The full license is available in the LICENSE file.
+The full license is available in the `LICENSE` file, and additional attribution notices can be found in the `NOTICE` file.

 ## Credits